rust-lang/rust/src/doc/nomicon/vec-drain.md

 }

 impl<T> RawValIter<T> {
-    // unsafe to construct because it has no associated lifetimes.
+    // Unsafe to construct because it has no associated lifetimes.
     // This is necessary to store a RawValIter in the same struct as
     // its actual allocation.
 OK since it's a private implementation
     // detail.